Contact Us

 Sıla Ermut

-We analyzed LLM market share by combining usage-based data and traffic estimates to show how demand for large language models is distributed across AI labs and AI applications.
-Here are our observations:
+We analyzed LLM market share by combining usage-based data and web visit estimates to show how demand for large language models is distributed across AI labs and AI applications:

 • OpenAI’s ChatGPT remains the leading application, but is steadily losing share to Google’s Gemini, which demonstrates the most balanced and sustained growth across both consumer and API usage.

-• Chat-based applications account for nearly all user traffic, while other categories remain niche and fragmented.
+• Chat-based applications account for nearly the entire AI market, while other categories remain niche and fragmented.

 LLM market share comparison by country